rainerenglisch/IBM-Applied-Data-Science-Capstone/report.md

 # Introduction / Business Problem
 Employees or freelancers often need to move to another city when they change their employer.
-As it is hard to pick a matching neighborhood for a new place to live, it would be great if these persons receive recommendation of "target" neighborhood based on their current neighborhood.
+As it is hard to pick a matching neighborhood for a new place to live, it would be great if these persons receive recommendations of "target" neighborhoods based on their current neighborhood.

 # Data
 Input data would be the current home address and the target city.